 Note: Students who choose the alternative international modules and write a dissertation on a relevant international media topic are eligible for a Masters in Journalism (International)

 The course is full-time, which means approximately 20 hours of contact time with lecturers per week in semesters one and two.
-It is an intensive programme, but time is set aside so that students can carry out course work and projects as well as the work placement.
-However, it is useful for students to begin to make contacts and pursue professional journalistic work during the duration of the programme, and to this end there is likely to be one day each week that is free of lectures and other academic commitments.)
+It is an intensive course, but time is set aside so that students can carry out course work and projects as well as the work placement.
+However, it is useful for students to begin to make contacts and pursue professional journalistic work during the duration of the course, and to this end there is likely to be one day each week that is free of lectures and other academic commitments.)

-Is work placement arranged ?
+Is work placement arranged?

 Yes work placement is arranged in consultation with the student ; this way, they are more likely to end up in suitable work places.
 Staff assist in every way they can; e.g., by letting people know of openings, by recommending good contacts, etc.

-What facilities are provided ?
+What facilities are provided?

 Students have a dedicated laboratory (virtual newsroom) with computers, printer, scanner and phone.
 Software includes Microsoft Windows, Microsoft Word, Excel, Access, PowerPoint, Pro-tools, and an image-editing programme.
 Students also have access to radio and TV studios as well as video cameras and portable recording equipment.